ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

    :widths: 30, 20, 100

    "``OMNITRACE_OUTPUT_PATH``", "Any valid path", "Path to folder where output files should be placed" "``OMNITRACE_OUTPUT_PREFIX``", "String", "Useful for multiple runs with different arguments.
-See the next section on output prefix keys"
+See the next section on output prefix keys."
    "``OMNITRACE_OUTPUT_FILE``", "Any valid filepath", "Specific location for the Perfetto output file" "``OMNITRACE_TIME_OUTPUT``", "Boolean", "Place all output in a timestamped folder, timestamp format controlled via ``OMNITRACE_TIME_FORMAT``"
    "``OMNITRACE_TIME_FORMAT``", "String", "See ``strftime`` man pages for valid identifiers"